Before the call

 Direct answer

-A readiness gate defines what must be known before specialist time is used: buyer role, problem, project context, constraints, budget confidence, timeline, expected decision path, and the question the specialist is being asked to answer.
+A readiness gate defines what must be known before specialist capacity is used: buyer role, problem, project context, constraints, budget confidence, timeline, expected decision path, and the question the specialist is being asked to answer.

 The owner gathers context and writes the specific question the specialist needs to answer.